Festival Booths

 ![]() |

-NUS Toddycats!.
 NUS Toddycats! are volunteers with the Lee Kong Chian Natural History Museum.
 We aim to expose, develop, enthuse and apply individuals to programmes in conservation, education and research.
-We also engage the public through exhibitions, nature and heritage trails, public seminars, webpages, partnerships and coastal cleanups!
-Have a passion for nature and biodiversity?
-Come to our booth to find out how you can contribute! | |
+We engage the public through exhibitions, seminars and symposia, nature and heritage trails, Coastal Clean-ups, online resources and form active partnerships with the larger community!
+Come to our booth to find out how you can contribute! |

 ![]() |